statisticalbiotechnology/bibook/bibook/pairwise/semi.md

 - **Global alignment (Needleman-Wunsch)** aligns two sequences from end to end, optimizing the alignment across their entire lengths.
 It is best suited for sequences of similar length and overall similarity.
 - **Local alignment (Smith-Waterman)** finds the highest-scoring matching region (subsequence) between two sequences, making it ideal for identifying conserved domains or motifs within otherwise divergent sequences.
-- **Semi-global alignment** is a hybrid approach, allowing for gaps at the ends of one or both sequences without penalty.
-This is particularly useful when aligning a shorter sequence (such as a sequencing read or a gene) to a longer reference (such as a chromosome or genome).
+- **Semi-global alignment** is a hybrid approach, allowing gaps at the ends of both sequences without penalty, so that only the overlapping region is aligned.
+Neither sequence needs to be covered in full, which makes it well suited to sequences that are expected to overlap, such as two sequencing reads drawn from the same locus.

 The table below summarizes the key differences: